jonaslindemann/vsmn20/docs/assignment6.md

 * A report that describes and documents the program.
 It should include:
     * Description of the program's problem domain and a brief overview of the theory.
     * Description of the program's structure.
-    * Comparative calculations in MATLAB/Python.
-Reasonableness assessment of the results.
+    * Reasonableness assessment of the results (Check with values in previous worksheets).
     * Simple user manual with examples and program outputs.
     * Appendix with all source code.
 * A zip file containing everything necessary to run the program, including examples.